 Consent2GO is another general communication tool used by the College.
-This programme can be accessed through SEQTA ENGAGE and also has a free App. available for download from iTunes or Google play store.
+This programme can be accessed through SEQTA ENGAGE and also has a free App. available for download from Apple or Google play store.
 Consent2GO works on most devices.
 It allows parents to provide permission, update family details and should be used by all members of the school community as a resource.
-Consent2GO will be available in 2022.